MarkRBest/markrbest.github.io/_posts/2020-12-01-classifying-returns.md

 {% endhighlight %}

 I can only presume the reason for this is the that the estimated parameters for the unconditional distributions are not stable.
-It would seem that the state persistence is stable through time however the only reason I would suspect the reason the out of sample performance is not great is if the parameters for the unconditional models differ by a lot.
+It would seem that the state persistence is stable through time however the main reason I suspect for out of sample performance being bad is if the parameters for the unconditional models differ by a lot.
 This needs more investigating.

 [tr8der-labelling]: https://tr8dr.github.io/labeling/